Appdynamics/ConfigMyApp-docs/docs/README.md

   ${image_name}:${version}
 ```

-Once your contaienr is up and running, execute `docker ps` to check it's status, then tail the logs:
+Once your contaienr is up and running, execute `docker ps` to check the container status, then tail the logs:

 `docker logs ConfigMyApp -f`